-Cube puzzles are a great way teach your toddler or preschooler about shapes, but it is also a great activity for fine motor skills and hand eye coordination.
+Cube puzzles for preschoolers are a great way to teach your toddler or preschooler about shapes, but it is also a great activity for fine motor skills and hand-eye coordination.
 They are easy to put together and children really enjoy them.

 To play, invite your child to fill in the design using cubes.
 Encourage your child to carefully arrange the blocks so that they are settled within the outline, not askew.